Demystifying Intellectual Property: IP as a Tool for Protection and Growth

 You can also take steps to mark your customer lists and business processes as trade secrets.

-Having an IP strategy allows the company to think long-term and improve finance, which investors and business partners also appreciate.
+Having an intellectual property strategy allows the company to think long-term and improve finance, which investors and business partners also appreciate.

 [15:15] Next Steps to Filing an IP